dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2106: Art showcases creativity and enriches culture.
+### T2106: Arts institutions provide platforms for artists and enrich our cultural heritage.

 |Support|
 |---|